Understanding Carnival Corporation & plc (CCL)'s financial health through ratios - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, JP Morgan on June 12, 2023, Upgraded its rating to Overweight and sets its target price to $16 from $11 previously.
+In the most recent recommendation for the company, Jefferies on June 30, 2023, Upgraded its rating to Buy and sets its target price to $25 from $9 previously.

 Insider Transactions: